simouDEV112025/python-learning/README.md

-# python-learning
+# python-java-learning
-learning python day by day progress
+learning python and java day by day and week by week progress.